powsybl/powsybl-core/docs/simulation/shortcircuit/parameters.md

 **sub-transient-coefficient**

-This property allows to define an optional coefficient, in case of a sub-transient study, to apply to the transient reactance of generators to get the sub-transient one:
+This property allows defining an optional coefficient, in case of a sub-transient study, to apply to the transient reactance of generators to get the sub-transient one:

 $X''_d = c \times X'_d$